 9 Things To Do In Sibiu - The Most Colorful Town in Romania

 Before my first trip to Romania, I knew very little about this beautiful country nevertheless, how colorful it was.
-It took me a second trip to Romania to discover its dreamy pastels-colors cities and how much I missed out on my first trip.
+It took a second trip to Romania to discover its dreamy pastels-colors cities and realize how much I missed out on my first visit.
 I hope you don't make the same mistake.

 A little bit more about Sibiu: